SeydaBA/Fusion/README.md

-**Band-gated borrowing** fuses a randomized controlled trial (RCT) with an external-control (EC) data source by certifying and borrowing only the external units that are exchangeable with the trial — and then quantifying exactly what the borrowing did.
+**Band-gated borrowing** fuses a randomized controlled trial (RCT) with an external-control (EC) data source by certifying and borrowing only the external units that are exchangeable with the trial and then quantifying exactly what the borrowing did.

-The method re-points the doubly-robust uniform confidence band of Lee, Okui & Whang (2017) at a **source-bias function**, inverts it into an equivalence region where the bias is certifiably negligible, gates per-unit borrowing to that region, and feeds the admitted controls into a transport-weighted AIPW estimator.
+The method re-points the doubly-robust uniform confidence band of Lee, Okui & Whang (2017) at a source-bias function, inverts it into an equivalence region where the bias is certifiably negligible, gates per-unit borrowing to that region, and feeds the admitted controls into a transport-weighted AIPW estimator.